microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

     enum AppNotificationDuration
     {
-        Short, // Default value.
+        Default, // Default value.
 AppNotification appears for a short while and then goes into Notification Center.
         Long, // AppNotification stays on-screen for longer, and then goes into Notification Center.
     };